ros2/design/articles/qos_deadline_liveliness_lifespan.md

 #### Resource Status Event Handler

-Both the Deadline and Liveliness policies generate events from the rmw layer that the application will need to be informed of.
+Both the Deadline and Liveliness policies generate events from the rmw layer of which the application will need to be informed.
 For Deadlines, the Subscriber receives event notifications if it doesn't receive anything within the deadline and the Publisher receives event notifications if it doesn't publish anything within the deadline.
 For Liveliness, Subscribers receive events when the Publisher they're listening to is no longer alive.
-Services generate similar events when Clients and Owners violate the defined policies.
+Services generate similar events when Clients and Servers violate the defined policies.
 Both of these fall under a category of "Resource Status Events".

 To handle these notifications, a new callback function can be provided by the user that will be called any time a `ResourceStatusEvent` occurs for a particular Topic or Service.